 The urine of individuals with type 1 diabetes will attract ants because of its high sugar content.
 When someone has diabetes, the kidney, usually responsible for regulating glucose, will be unable to do so, and the urine will contain a good amount of glucose.

 Frequent urination can leave urine stains on the body, which may attract ants.
 It is also possible to find traces of glucose in the urine of a healthy person, so it’s not right to conclude that you have diabetes because your urine attracts ants.

 5. Dead Skin Cells Will Attract Ants

-Dead skin cells contain keratin, which is protein and ultimately a source of food to ants.
+Dead skin cells contain keratin, protein and ultimately a food source to ants.
 The decomposition of dead skin cells also produces odors that attract ants, typically causing them to crawl all over you to access the flaky dead skin cells.